scnr/book/src/how-to/optimize-scans.md

 However, do keep in mind that more workers may lead to higher RAM consumption as they will also accelerate workload generation.

+You can set this option via `--dom-pool-size`.
+The default is calculated based on the amount of available CPU cores your system has.

+## Pick the audit mode that suits you best

+This is a _Time_ vs _Thoroughness_ balancing option.

+`--audit-mode`:

+* `quick` -- For a quick scan, complex or rare payloads will be omitted.
+* `moderate` (default) -- Balanced payloads.
+* `super` -- All payloads and more DOM probing.